brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 ```
 :::

 We see here again the heavy association of `plus` with `accumulate`, hence again the desire to rename the algorithm to `fold`.
 But the important thing to consider here is the requirement that the binary function _need_ be invokable on each type and that there _need_ be a common type for the result.
-We've already been through this process with the ranges comparison algorithsm in [@P1716R3] and removed those restrictions.
+We've already been through this process with the ranges comparison algorithms in [@P1716R3] and removed those restrictions.

 Consider a simple fold counting the occurences of a string (i.e. how you would implement `ranges::count` with `ranges::fold`):